major macro economic indicators

 - Support from bilateral and multilateral donors

-- Member of the Eurasian Economic Union since 2015 (Russia, Belarus, Kazakhstan, and Armenia)
+- Member of the Eurasian Economic Union since 2015 (Russia, Belarus, Kazakhstan and Armenia)

-- Landlocked country with high energy dependency
+- Landlocked country with challenging geography and high energy dependency

-- Difficult business climate
+- Difficult business environment

-Structural reforms and strengthening of external relations
+Future reforms and improved external relations

-Last update: February 2019
+Last update: February 2020